-Explore the many free attractions in LA—from museums to iconic landmarks and lesser-known sites, we’ve listed the best places to visit on a budget.
-Whether you’re looking to get outdoors, spot celebs or explore a new neighborhood, read on for must-see LA attractions.
+If you’re looking to explore the many free attractions in L.A.—including museums, iconic landmarks and lesser-known sites—we’ve listed the best places to visit on a budget.
+Whether you’re looking to get outdoors, spot celebs or explore a new neighborhood, read on for must-see L.A. attractions.
 Plus, you can even get some post-eating and drinking ideas for your next wallet-friendly date night.

-RECOMMENDED: Full list of free things to do in LA
+RECOMMENDED: More free things to do in L.A.

 This 160-acre park at the eastern end of the Santa Monica Mountains has one main loop, plus a bevy of dirt hiking trails.
-It's also got one of the friendliest off-leash dog policies.
 The sea of buff trainers and their sleek, sweaty clients can get to be too much during the busy morning and weekend workout traffic, but you’ll be rewarded with some of the best views of the city (and, if you’re lucky, a chance to gawk at power-walking celebs).
-The southern entrance is at the end of Fuller Avenue in Hollywood; the northern entrance is off the 7300 block of Mulholland Drive.

 A four-block pedestrianized stretch that runs down Third Street from Wilshire Boulevard to Colorado Avenue, Third Street Promenade is a pleasant (but sort of bland) parade of mostly familiar brand names.
 The restaurants are ordinary, but the Wednesday morning farmers’ market is legendary.
 At the Promenade’s southern end is the revamped Santa Monica Place shopping center.